 The dense ballast that keeps a man’s life in balance is his relationship to death.
 A deep man knows he is buoyed up by life only for a finite time.
 Ultimately he will sink into the depths and become one with it.
 While he is alive he can enjoy this creative tension between life and death by venturing out to experience the thrills of open sea.
 Other men choose to keep their vessels in harbor where they are safe, but that is not what ships are made for.
 The joys of life are not experienced in dry dock - that is the worst kind of demise.
 A man who is fully alive appreciates his awareness of death.
 It gives him purchase in a world where most others are simply adrift.

 I teach men how to cultivate and embody depth.
 It begins with each man becoming clear about his greatest purpose in life.
 A man knows he has found his purpose when his gut-level choices spring forth in alignment to it.
 His purpose rings true even in contact with the silence of death.
 The company of other men who are cultivating depth is the best crucible in which to refine one’s own purpose.
 Within a group of such men, feedback and challenge burn off the ways we ignore our deepest desires and calling in life.
 Using embodiment practices, the mind can be quieted and stilled so that it can be used in the service of the deeper purpose of our lives; instead of it being the demanding spoiled inner child seeking quick release or gratification.
-I have found that the most challenging and rewarding area to develop masculine depth is in relational practice with others.
+I have found that the most challenging and rewarding area to develop a man's depth is in relational practice with others.
 Love is the power that energizes and attracts us to practice living as deeply as possible.
-Building from a foundation of masculine depth, it becomes possible to create passionate intimate relationships that continue to deepen in love and chemistry over the years.
-I specifically offer instruction in relational practice and sexual yoga as a path toward stepping into our full power and truth.
+Building from a foundation of personal depth, it becomes possible to create passionate intimate relationships that continue to deepen in love and chemistry over the years.
+I specifically help men to clarify and master their life purpose, and learn tantric practices that reveal the depth of their consciousness.